Fluffernuttersandwich/Better7D2DbyFNS/README.md

 - This is the most modular approach to modding you will see for a 7DtD ModPack.
 Unlike other Overhaul Lists that add things not all players like, you have complete control over what mods to enable/disable in your game to suit your own play style by using ModOrganizer2 (MO2).

-- Unlike other Overhaul ModPacks, you are not learning a new game.
+- You are not learning a new game.
 Yet, it still feels like a fresh experience.
+I try to add mods that are intuitive.
+I dislike systems that require you to go read third party documentation just to play a game.

 - This Mod List is not about overhauling major systems, nor adding too many new features.
 This list is all about improving dozens of small details that as a whole make for a better overall experience of the original game.